The King: Eternal Monarch: Viewership

 At the time of airing, the series had the second highest premiere ratings on SBS's Friday-Saturday drama time slot, proceeded by Nokdu Flower, and the highest in 2020 when it premiered with a TV viewership rating of 11.4%, which went up to its highest recorded rating of 11.6% on the second episode.
-The rating hit it lowest at 5.2% on the 11th episode, hovered around the 6-8% viewership ratings on later episodes, and ending with a viewership rating of 8.1%.
+The rating hit its lowest at 5.2% on the 11th episode, hovered around the 6-8% viewership ratings on later episodes, and ending with a viewership rating of 8.1%.
 The series saw smaller domestic popularity compared to previous works by writer Kim Eun-sook.
 According to International Business Times, the development of the plot, the editing and the forced scenes were the reasons the series failed to increase its ratings, while The Korea Times in an interview with an anonymous drama production company official said that the low ratings can largely be attributed to rise of streaming platforms.